HienPhamLe/Marketing-Insights_Enhancing-Coverion-Rates-And-Customer-Engagement/README.md

 2. What actions should be take to raise conversion rate?

 ## Data Sources
-There are some tables that stored in SQL Server:
+I collect data from some tables that stored in SQL Server:
 - **Customer Engagement:** customer's views, clicks and likes on content type, product and campaign.
 - **Customer Journey:** customer's actions like view, click, drop-off, purchase on product.
 - **Customer Reviews:** customer's reviews and rating on product.